-If, we cannot accept your complaint or we do not consider that investigation is appropriate, we will write to you explaining why.
-We will also provide the organisation with a copy of our decision.
+If we cannot accept your complaint or we do not consider that investigation is appropriate, we will write to you explaining why.
+We will also provide the organisation with an anonymised copy of our decision.
 If possible we will identify any further action you can take and/or advise you of other organisations who may be able to help you.

-In some cases, with your consent, we may refer the details of your complaint directly to the organisation complained against and ask it to consider the issues and respond to you.
+In some cases we may refer the details of your complaint directly to the organisation complained against and ask it to consider the issues and respond to you.
 We usually do this when it appears that the organisation has not previously had a reasonable opportunity to consider the complaint.

-In some cases, with your consent, we may take the view that there is action that the organisation being complained about could take quickly to resolve a complaint.
-In these cases, with your consent, we will contact the organisation involved to explain what we think might be done and seek its agreement to take that forward.
+In some cases, we may take the view that there is action that the organisation being complained about could take quickly to resolve a complaint.
+In these cases, we will contact the organisation involved to explain what we think might be done and seek its agreement to take that forward.
 Once we are satisfied that this action has been or will be taken we will write to you explaining what will happen.

 If we decide to investigate your complaint it will be passed to one of the Ombudsman’s investigators.
 He or she may contact you to discuss your concerns and explain what will happen next.
 We will always write to you and the organisation confirming our decision to investigate.
 We will provide a copy of your complaint to the organisation and ask for its formal comments and all relevant documents.

 Each investigation we conduct varies and while it may be necessary to interview those involved, some cases may be concluded through examination of documents alone.
 We have professional advisers to assist us in our investigations and the investigators may need to seek a view on your complaint from them.
 We aim to complete all investigations within 12 months but most are concluded sooner.
 We will keep you informed of how the investigation is progressing.
 If for any reason we consider it necessary to discontinue our investigation we will write to you explaining this decision.